Flavored leptogenesis and Dirac CP violation: Role of the SSME in the calculation of BR

-In this work we widely explore the appealing role of a Casas-Ibarra parameterisation where the orthogonal matrix has a special form (one as $e^{i {\bf A}}$ another as $e^{\bf A}$).
-Here we discuss various attractive aspects of these two cases in the context of having an accessible leptogenesis parameter space.
-In doing so, the active involvement of these special orthogonal matrices in the extraction of neutrino Yukawa is realized with the help of CI formalism.
-The same coupling acts indispensably in the generation of light Majorana neutrino mass, leptogenesis and the branching ratios associated with the various LFV decays.
-The light neutrino masses are assumed to be offered by the canonical type-I seesaw, with a choice of the RHN mass scale to be around $10^{8}$ GeV along with a quasi degenerate spectrum consisting the three RHNs.
-With this mass regime of the RHNs we performed a detailed analysis on thermal leptogenesis in the light of these $R$ matrix formalism mentioned above.
-The results of this analysis highlight the reliance of high energy CP violation on the leptonic CP violation present in the form of Dirac CP phase in the PMNS matrix.
-We show that with the given choice of the RHN mass regime, the Dirac CP violation is sufficient to bring out an ample amount of lepton asymmetry.
-However, this RHN mass window can have a wider range depending on the chosen range for the skew symmetric matrix element.
-Moreover, we have also studied the time evolution of the RHN abundance and flavored asymmetries by numerically solving the coupled Boltzmann equations.
-We summaries our main findings below: \begin{itemize} \item The structural influence provided by the complex $R$ matrix on the neutrino Yukawa couplings give rise to important predictions in low energy parameter space.
-The complex $R$ matrix impose a restriction on the Dirac CP phase values, and range of the lightest active neutrino mass in order to account for the observed baryon to photon ratio.
+The main objective of this work is to investigate the role of the aforementioned forms of the rotational matrix in the context of leptogenesis and lepton flavor violation in typeI seesaw.
+As a sub objective we have also examined the importance of low energy CP phase, especially the Dirac one in baryogenesis realized through leptogenesis.
+The first objective is executed through determining the possible range of the SSME for leptogenesis and LFV which leads to the following discussion. \begin{itemize} \item The structural influence provided by the complex $R$ matrix on the neutrino Yukawa couplings leads to important predictions in the low energy parameter space.
+The complex $R$ matrix imposes a restriction on the Dirac CP phase values, and range of the lightest active neutrino mass in order to account for the observed baryon to photon ratio.
 These predictions can be further tested in the future and ongoing neutrino oscillation experiments.
 Not only that, we are able to constrain the SSME ({\bf a}) parameter space in this complex $R$ case, which can further be probed through the Branching ratios of various LFV decays.
 For the complex $R$ matrix, the connection between low energy and high energy CP violation is found to be very prominent, with a preference for the Dirac CP phase ($\delta$) to be around $\pi/2$.
-The observed value of the baryon to photon ratio allow the SSME to range from {\bf (1.67 - 2.42)} for the given choice of RHN mass.
+The observed value of the baryon to photon ratio allows the SSME to range from {\bf (1.67 - 2.42)} for the given choice of the RHN mass.